briefercloud/layerform/README.md

 Layerform has three major components.
 The `layerform-provider`, the Layerform Back-end, and Layerform CLI.

+> For now, we're only using the JSON file for configurations.
+The provider will be made publicly available soon.

 <p align="center">
   <img width="700px" src="./assets/img/all-components.png" />
 </p>